-Authors: Xanthos of Lydia and Klearchos of Soloi, Lives, book 4, as cited by Athenaios of Naukratis, Sophists at Dinner 12.11 = 515e-516c (link to Greek text and full translation).
+Ancient authors: Xanthos of Lydia and Klearchos of Soloi, Lives, book 4, as cited by Athenaios of Naukratis, Sophists at Dinner 12.11 = 515e-516c (link).

 Comments: Athenaios briefly cites Xanthos of Lydia (fifth century BCE) with respect to the supposed sterilization of women who served Lydian royalty.
 The citation of Klearchos of Soloi is far more extensive and aims to demonstrate that Lydians lived in a disrespectfully luxurious way.
 It seems that book four of Lives cited a variety of ethnic groups as negative examples of peoples who engaged in violent abuse and/or luxury.